-(This devotion is day twenty-one of a 30-Day Thanksgiving Challenge.
+(This devotional is day twenty-two of a 30-Day Thanksgiving Challenge.
 Each day includes a daily reading that will be accompanied by a post on this blog.)

 I’m not afraid to admit; I’m a fan of country music.
 One song from the 90’s (the greatest musical decade) was “Unanswered Prayers” by Garth Brooks.
 The song reassures the heartbroken that sometimes not getting what you want, or not having your prayers answered, might be a gift.
 Garth’s lyrics tell the story of a married man going to his hometown football game and running into his high school flame.
 The future he once desired comes into mind and he’s struck by how much thankful he is he didn’t get what he wanted.
 He realizes what fell through and was disappointing and painful, became a blessing leading to something greater: his wife.
 The chorus says these famous words, and it helps if you read them with a bit of Garth Brooks twang.

 Continue reading Ingratitude Leading to Idolatry: November Gratitude Reading Plan (Day 22)

 Each Wednesday night for the next few weeks, I’ll be teaching a class online about Lessons Learned in the Wilderness.
 You can view this on Facebook live at the Pennington Park Church account at 8PM.